My life fluctuates between the acceptance of delayed pleasure and the need for instant gratification.

 Or if you need plain old Instant Pot chicken, take all those aromatics out of the equation entirely for a blank slate.

-Try out this chicken as a starter recipe and see how simple electric pressure cookers like the Instant Pot can be.
+Try this Mexican-style pulled chicken as a starter recipe and see how simple electric pressure cookers like the Instant Pot can be.

 Just remember that at the end of the cooking process, the pressure cooker will have to let out all the steam that builds up inside the machine.